brucemack/kc1fsz-rc1/README.md

 are able to somehow hear themselves on the output side (ex: cross-band repeater with a receiver in the vicinity?).
-However, other reviewers have insisted that audio delay is the most elegant way to create clean tails without any hint of static crash.
+However, other reviewers have insisted that audio delay is the most elegant way to create clean tails without any hint of squelch tail.
 So it seems like delay should be an option.

 My implementation allocates 250ms of space, or 8000 bytes of static memory for a digital delay line per receiver.
 This